ISO 18416: 2017

 • The presence or absence of Candida albicans in the cosmetic sample is detected by observing compatible colonies.

-• Phenotypic and morphological tests are performed on the recovered colonies for further identification of Candida albicans.
+• Phenotypic and morphological tests are performed on the recovered colonies to further identify Candida albicans.

 Importance of ISO 18416 Test

-Candida albicans is an opportunistic pathogenic yeast that can cause skin and eye infections if present in cosmetic or personal care products.
-The detection of such infectious microbes in cosmetics implies a lapse in hygiene during the manufacturing process.
-Thus, ISO 18416 testing is vital for ensuring the quality of cosmetic products and the safety of consumers.
+Candida albicans is an opportunistic pathogenic yeast that can cause infections on the skin and in the eyes.
+Such infectious microbes in cosmetics signify a failure in hygiene in the manufacturing process.
+Hence, ISO 18416 testing is essential for the quality assurance of cosmetic products and consumer protection.

-1. Specificity for Candida albicans: The standard is designed to specifically detect Candida albicans which is a common contaminant of cosmetic products.
+• Specificity for Candida albicans: This standard promotes testing specifically for Candida albicans-a, a common contaminant found in cosmetic product formulations.

-3. Regulatory compliance: Helps manufacturers comply with regulatory requirements and industry standards thereby ensuring product safety and quality.
+• Regulatory compliance: It allows the manufacturer to comply with regulatory requirements and industry standards for the verification of safety and quality.

 At MIS, we provide a comprehensive range of testing services tailored to meet your testing needs.
 Our state-of-the-art laboratories are equipped with advanced instruments to ensure your products are analyzed with utmost precision.
 We also conduct ISO 18415 tests for water-immiscible cosmetic products.